 For breakfast on Costa Luminosa, I went to the main dining room.
 There was the option to have waiter service but there would also often be a buffet section in the middle of the restaurant.

 This was my favourite option during my cruise as it meant I had a table but also could select my own food.

 On Costa Smeralda, I went to the buffet for breakfast every day.
 I am not a breakfast person, so grabbing some fruit or a bread roll is always my preferred option.
 The buffet on Costa Smeralda was SO much better than that on Costa Luminosa.

 I ate mostly in the Buffet at lunchtime.
 Sometimes the main dining room was open for lunch, and I took that option instead.

 There Are Multiple Options For Dinner

 Dinner is a big deal on Costa cruises.
-The food served is traditionally Italian and there are 7 courses you can choose from.
-On the first day, I ordered from all courses before realising that I didn’t have to.
+The food served is traditionally Italian and there are many courses you can choose from.

-The food in the main dining room was of good quality and the portions were pretty large.
+The food in the main dining room was of good quality on the Costa Luminosa.
+The portions were pretty large.
 To read my full review of the cruise, including the food, check out this post: Costa Luminosa Review 2019

 Costa Mostly Have Fixed Dining

-A table will be assigned to you for the duration of your cruise and this is your every dinner.
+On Costa Luminosa, a table was assigned to us for the duration of the cruise and this is your every dinner.